djhworld/count/README.md

-# Count
+# count

 `uniq -c` requires incoming data to be sorted first, this can be a slow process.

-`count` will take any line delimited input from stdin and count unique lines.
+`count` will take any line delimited input from a file, or stdin, and count unique lines.

 ## Warning